FASHION INSPIRATION BEYOND STREET STYLE

 Before diving into the app design, I gathered some inspiration and compiled it into a moodboard.

 Starting with a word list and a few sketches, I landed on a logo that used the iconic canvas for fashion designers: the mannequin.

 After a few iterations, I designed the primary touchpoints of the app in a series of screens.
-Then put it together in a video.
+Then created a brief motion study.

 This project along with 4 other student projects of mine were semifinalists for the 2014 Adobe Design Achievement Awards.